Abstract or Introduction

 The Second Industrial Revolution (1870-1914) describes the rapid industrialization of the economy and huge developments in people’s daily life due to enormous technological innovation.
 Therefore, it is oftentimes also called the science based revolution.
-One of the many important innovations was the development of modem paper making.
+One of the many important innovations was the development of modern paper making.
 This innovation reduced the cost of producing paper tremendously, stopped enormous paper shortages from the beginning of the 19th century, and increased the durability, as well as stability of the paper.
-According to Kuznets & Murphy (1966), modem economic growth depended on the growth of knowledge and human capital.
+According to Kuznets & Murphy, modern economic growth depended on the growth of knowledge and human capital.
 Therefore, through fostering this growth, developments in paper have had a strong effect on the economic prosperity of a nation.
 This effect can for example be seen in the ancient Egyptian culture, which developed and used the papyrus as their paper and consequently managed to become one of the most advanced societies of that time.

 In order to answer this research question, this paper will first analyze the developments in paper making and link them to the rise of newspapers and books.
 Afterwards, it will link the rise of newspapers to developments in education and literacy.
 Finally, these developments will be connected to the concept of human capital and economic prosperity.
 Lastly, this paper will provide a conclusion of the main findings.